miguel-uribe/autonorte_sumo/README.md

 ## Autonorte E5
 This scenario builds from scenario E4.
 It incorporates the shift of the bus stops at 193th, to the south of the pedestrian bridge.

+## Autonorte E6
+This scenario is identical to scenario E5.
+However, in this case the return lane on 194th street is available for all traffic.
+On the other hand, to improve the mobility to the south.
+The bus stops at Cl 222 and Cl 194th have been relocated.